albertdiones/coding_10min_a_day/README.md

 102. output csv as pretty table (text format)
 103. press S to search use feature in day98
 104. press A to add new row, feature in day83
-105. press D to delete a row
+105. press D to delete a row, do feature from day100

 - create a partial match search function
 - case insensitive search